 With enough space, you can implement more patterns in your living room.

-Masonry walls in the living area seem richer and sophisticated.
+Masonry walls in the living area seem richer and more sophisticated.

 You can also choose to install a few small mirrors or paintings to make the wall look elegant.

-You can also utilize your average-sized living room space to create a home office using partitions.
+I also love how you can turn any average-sized living room space into a home office by using partitions.